dunxd/HomeAssistantAddons/COPS/DOCS.md

 As of Home Assistant 2023.6 it is possible to mount a network share onto your Home Assistant share.
 This is particularly useful if your Calibre Library is stored on Network Attached Storage.

-To use a Network Share you need to set it up in Home Assistant:
+To use a Network Share with HA COPS you need to first set it up in Home Assistant:

 [![Open your Home Assistant instance and show storage information.](https://my.home-assistant.io/badges/storage.svg)](https://my.home-assistant.io/redirect/storage/)